 These days we are discussing the value of grades in Norway.
 Many schools have decided not to give the students grades, but to focus on explaining what they did well and how they can do better.
-Taking the focus away from the letter or number will help the students keep the focus on learning, and hopefully will encourage them to enjoy learning and achieving their goal.
-It seems to be a disagreement between the two major teachers unions here, one claiming this is just fooling the students and not preparing them for the real world.
+Taking the focus away from the letter or number will help the students concentrate on learning, and that will hopefully encourage them to enjoy learning while achieving their goal.
+There seems to be a disagreement between the two major teachers’ unions, one claiming this is just fooling the students and not preparing them for the real world.
 Aftenposten.
-I’m not sure about this real world where you do get grades, in my opinion, grades only have one purpose and that is to distinguish between those who are accepted into higher education and those who are not.
+I’m not sure about this “real world”, where you are graded or ranked like this.
+In my opinion, grades only have one purpose and that is to distinguish between those who are accepted into higher education and those who are not.
 Not even sure if many of you future employers look too closely at your grades.
 I guess it depends on your education.
-Either way, we need to focus on research here, not what feels right to the individual teacher.
-I am more and more sure that grading is not the best way to encourage learning, and that the schools that are trying out formative assessments without grades are on the right track.
+Either way, we need to focus on research, not what feels right to the individual teacher.
+I am more and more sure that grading is not the best way to encourage learning, and that schools trying out formative assessments without grades are on the right track.

 I wrote about this in an earlier article and encourage you to read it.